Minimal BASIC: Program code

 Programs are required to have an END as their last line.
 INPUT may have an optional prompt string, but that is up to the implementation, not part of the standard.
 RESTORE did not allow a line number, an option seen in most interpreters of the era.
 FOR...NEXT loops are top tested, and will not execute their body if the test fails on the first iteration.

 Variable names can consist of a single letter, or a letter and a single digit.
 Two-letter variable names are not allowed.
-Numbers are limited to the range 1E-38 to 1E38.
+Numbers are limited to the range 10-38 to 1038.
 String variables can have a maximum of 18 characters.
 Arrays can be one or two dimensional using DIM, but only numeric arrays are supported.
 All variables are normally allocated space in an associated one-dimensional array without using DIM, they are given space for 11 items, indexes 0 to 10.
-The lower bound for arrays is typically 0, but using OPTION BASE 1 can change the index to zero.
+The lower bound for arrays is typically 0, but using OPTION BASE 1 can change the index to 1.